-Jim Thornton

-NCAA Wrestling Certified Athletic Trainer Liaison Clarion University of Pennsylvania, Intercollegiate Athletics Tippin Gymnasium, Clarion, Pennsylvania 16214-1232 Office: 814/393-2456; Email: jthornton@clarion.edu
+Jim Thornton, NCAA Wrestling Certified Athletic Trainer Liaison Office: 814/393-2456; Email: jthornton@clarion.edu

-Major Changes for 2014 and 2015
+Major Changes for 2015-16 and 2016-17

 The numbers at the left below refer to rule and section, respectively.
 Page numbers are listed at the far right.
-Each changed or emphasized segment is identified in the rules by a shaded background.
+Each changed or emphasized segment is identified in the rules by a shaded background.-